darikoneil/CalSciPy/README.md

 `pip install CalSciPy`

 #### Roadmap
 My current focus is on refactoring tools for holographic optogenetics and circumventing PrairieView's writing of data to proprietary RAW format.
+I also plan on breaking up this repo because its many of its contents are too decoupled (e.g., bruker prairieview tricks / helpers vs experiment organization)

 #### Contributions
 Save me from myself, contributions welcome :)